 Today we leave Botswana, crossing into Zimbabwe, where we head to Victoria Falls.

-Arriving in Victoria Falls you are free to participate in the optional activities of your choosing.
+Arriving in Victoria Falls we are treated to a traditional Zimbabwean meal prepared by a local cooperative of women from a nearby township.
+This afternoon you are free to participate in the optional activities of your choosing.
 Be sure to visit the mighty Victoria Falls - one of the natural wonders of the world, known as 'the Smoke that Thunders'.

 Two days to pack in optional adventure activities galore and explore Victoria Falls.

 Set off early this morning, crossing into Zambia and driving up to Lusaka in our purpose built adventure vehicle.
 The roads get rougher and the landscapes more rural as we head to a game farm near Lusaka, the capital of Zambia.
-Arriving in the late afternoon, you can take a dip in the pool and look out for game at the private reserve, including buffalos, zebras and antelopes.
+Arriving in the late afternoon, you can take a dip in the pool, unwind at the bar and look out for wildlife in the private reserve, including buffalos, zebras and antelopes.

 On day 24 we complete the journey to Mfuwe village at the South Luangwa National Park, one of the finest wildlife reserves in Africa.

 Reaching the remote Luangwa Valley by late morning we set up camp along the river and have the chance to embark on an optional game drive in the wild South Luangwa Park.
+In season, you can embark on a walking safari instead of a drive, exploring the bush on foot with a trained guide.
 Alternatively, you have the option of visiting a local village to get a taste of Zambian culture.

 An entire day to explore the fertile South Luangwa Valley - Zambia's premier game viewing area.